-A herniated nucleus pulposus (HNP) typically does not require surgery.
-Also known as disc herniation, the condition occurs when an intervertebral disc becomes brittle with age or injury and the gel-like inner material leaks through a tear in the fibrous outer disc wall.
-More often than not, a herniated disc produces no symptoms at all, and the condition often heals itself through a process known as a resorption.
+Also known as a herniated disc, HNP occurs when a disc becomes brittle with age or injury and the gel-like inner material pushes through a tear in the fibrous outer disc wall.
+Often, a herniated disc produces no symptoms at all and the condition can heal itself through a process known as resorption.
 However, when the extruded inner material compresses a nearby nerve root, symptoms such as pain, tingling, numbness or muscle weakness can arise.
-If several weeks of alternative and?conservative treatment such as pain medicine and physical therapy prove ineffective for symptom management, surgery might become an option.
+If several weeks of alternative and conservative treatments such as pain medicine and physical therapy prove ineffective for symptom management, surgery might become an option.

-A neurosurgeon might attempt to alleviate the symptoms associated with a herniated disc by performing a highly invasive procedure known as spinal fusion.
-In this type of HNP surgery, the disc is removed, and the adjoining vertebrae are fused together using screws, rods and plates.
-This type of treatment?requires a large incision, at least one night of hospitalization and a recovery period that can last a year or more.
+A surgeon might attempt to relieve the symptoms associated with a herniated disc by performing a highly invasive, traditional open back procedure.
+This type of treatment requires a large incision, at least one night of hospitalization and a recovery period that can last a year or more.
 It also carries several potential complications, including:

-- Blood clots – also known as thrombosis; steps must be taken by the surgical team to prevent serious thrombosis-related problems, including pulmonary embolism.
+- Clots.
+Also known as thrombosis, steps must be taken by the surgical team to prevent serious thrombosis-related problems, including pulmonary embolism.

-- Infection – this is relatively rare, but unpredictable; if it occurs beneath the skin, additional surgery might be required.
+- Infection.
+This is relatively rare, but unpredictable.
+If infection occurs beneath the skin, additional surgery might be required.

-Laser Spine Institute offers a minimally invasive form of HNP surgery, which uses revolutionary endoscopic technology to target the source of painful nerve compression.
-Contact us today to learn how our orthopedic specialists may be able to help you rediscover your life without back and neck pain – and without the risks and long recovery period of spinal fusion.
+Laser Spine Institute performs minimally invasive spine surgery, including procedures to treat HNP, by using state-of-the-art technology to target the source of painful nerve compression directly.
+Contact us today to learn how our neurosurgeons and orthopedic surgeons may be able to help you find relief from neck and back pain.